-We give customers ongoing access to our "unlimited closet" - with tens of thousands of styles by hundreds of designer brands - through our Subscription offering or the ability to rent a-la-carte through our Reserve offering.
-We also give our subscribers and customers the ability to buy our products through our Resale offering, which offers customers preloved styles from our closet at a discount to retail price, up to 90% off of designer retail value.
+We give customers ongoing access to our "unlimited closet" - with thousands of styles by hundreds of designer brands - through our Subscription offering or the ability to rent ala-carte through our Reserve offering.
+We also give our subscribers and customers the ability to buy our products through our Resale offering, which offers customers pre-loved styles from our closet at a discount to retail price, up to 90% off of designer retail value.
 These offerings allow us to engage and serve our subscribers and customers across diverse use cases from everyday life to special occasions.
-We have served approximately 3 million lifetime customers across all of our offerings and we had 171,998 ending total subscribers11 (active and paused) as of January 31, 2023.
-We had 126,712 active subscribers as of January 31, 2023 and 141,205 active subscribers as of April 8, 2023.
+We have served approximately 3 million lifetime customers across all of our offerings and we had 173,247 ending total subscribers5 (active and paused) as of January 31, 2024.
+We had 125,954 active subscribers as of January 31, 2024.
 The majority of our revenue is highly recurring and is generated by our subscribers.
-For the years ended January 31, 2023 and 2022, respectively, 86% and 84% of our total revenue (including Reserve and Resale revenue) was generated by subscribers while they were active or paused.
+For the years ended January 31, 2024 and 2023, respectively, 88% and 86% of our total revenue (including Reserve and Resale revenue) was generated by subscribers while they were active or paused.